Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Inference in Observational Studies

 for some constant $\nu^{2} > 0$. \end{theorem}

-\begin{remark} Since we do not assume $A \perp Y | \bX$ and GLMs are only specified for $A | \bX$ and $Y | \bX$, Assumption \ref{as:cov}(1) is needed for $\sqrt{n}$-consistency because the variances of the moment estimators based on $U$-statistics involve terms such as $\bbE (A Y \bX)$.
+Since we do not assume $Y \indep A | \bX$ and GLMs are only specified for $A | \bX$ and $Y | \bX$, Assumption~\ref{as:cov}(1) is needed for $\sqrt{n}$-consistency because the variances of the moment estimators based on $U$-statistics involve terms such as $\bbE [A Y \bX]$.
 This is in contrast to the previous two examples.
-In Section \ref{sec:CE}, GLMs are specified for variational independent components $A | \bX$ and $Y | \bX, A$ of the joint distribution of the observed data, whereas in Section \ref{sec:MAR}, we assume that $Y \perp A | \bX$. \end{remark}
+In Section~\ref{sec:CE}, GLMs are specified for variational independent components $A | \bX$ and $Y | \bX, A$ of the joint observed-data distribution, whereas in Section~\ref{sec:MAR}, we assume that $Y \indep A | \bX$.